Related publications

 Many charities will also help the dependents of the people they support, such as partners or children.
 You may be able to apply to more than one charity at a time.

-The charity Turn2us has an online grants search tool to help you find grants or other types of support.
-You can also contact our Helpline for advice.
+The charity Turn2us has an online grants search tool (see below) to help you find grants or other types of support.

 Our factsheet Extra help with essential costs if you're on a low income has more information about how to find a charity.